akshitagupta15june/Face-X/CONTRIBUTING.md

 - Include screenshots if they help clarify the enhancement/implementation/bug/documentation.
 - Click on **Submit** to create the pull request*

-10. Hurrey!
+10. Hurray!
 You just did your contribution to this project 🎉

 11. Wait for your pull request to be reviewed and merged.